riceissa/issarice.com/wiki/vim.md

   You might be tempted to map common commands like `:write`, but `:write` is often too primitive, and what you really want is something like "Do `:Gwrite` and open a split to commit the changes, but fall back to `:write` if the file associated with this buffer isn't tracked with Git".
+Note how commands like `:DiffOrig` are just a bunch of primitive commands chained together.

 # See also